wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 ### **Test Case 2:** Sequential probing

-The second idea was similar to the first one but with much smaller blocks and with a feedback mechanism to only keep those pixels that actually increased the accuracy.
+The second idea was similar to the first one but with much smaller blocks.
+Additinoally, it includes a feedback mechanism (technically making this some form of AI, haha) to only keep those pixels that actually increased the accuracy.
 The detailed steps are as follows:

-1. Start at index 0,0 of the image and change pixel at that location
+1. Start at index `0,0` of the image and change pixel at that location
-2. Run the image through a prediction and record score
+2. Run the image through a `predict` and record score
-3. If the result is a new best_score, then store it
+3. If the result is a new `best_score`, then store it
-4. Take a larger step (4 pixels) to index 0,4 and update the pixel at that location again
+4. Take a larger step (4 pixels) to index `0,4` and update the pixel at that location again
-5. Run the image through prediction and record the score
+5. Run the image through `predict` and record the score
-6. If the result is a new best_score, then store it
+6. If the result is a new `best_score`, then store it
-7. And so forth until we either reach a best_score > 50% or we end at the bottom of the image.
+7. And so forth until we either reach a `best_score` > 50% or we end at the bottom of the image.

-The major drawback of this was that it creates a lot of queries and hence I would have to wait for a long time due to the rate limiting of the prediction API.
+The major drawback of this was that it creates a lot of queries.
+With rate limiting in place I would have to wait for a long time for this to finish.
 So, I took a shortcut here and tested this locally directly against the model, just to see if it might work.

-The code for this was simple:
+Here is the code:

 ```
 def find_best_pixels(image):